 1. For Non-Residents, that income which has been received in India or earned or accrued in India shall be taxable in India.

-As per the Income-tax provisions, if you are an NRI as per the above definition, then you shall be liable for the payment of tax in India in respect of that income which has been received in India or earned or accrued in India.
+As per the Income-tax provisions, if you are an NRI as per the above definition, then you shall be liable for the payment of tax in India in respect of that income that has been received in India or earned or accrued in India.

 Now let me give you some examples for more clarification: